Extrapolating Single-Treatment Effects Out of Factorial Experiments: Introduction

 In this paper, I assess when extrapolation from one case to another with different quantities of intervened variables is justified, and I develop a principled approach to estimate best- and worst-case scenarios for any estimand of interest in nonparametric settings.
 The approach consists of the following steps.
-First, researchers must specify the different worlds they are studying: observational, 1-treatment, ..., and n-treatments as well as the causal structure they are willing to justify.
-Secondly, they have to consider potential reasonable functional assumptions for the scenario, for instance, additive separability, monotonicity, or linearity.
-Finally, they are able to derive point- or partial-identification results, using the algorithm derived in \citet{duarte2023automated}.
-Researchers introduce their data, set their causal-structural assumptions, ask a causal query, and our solution immediately returns a range of possibilities in terms of average effects.
-This range is guaranteed to be sharp in the sense that it cannot be improved given the extant information.
-Finally, we showed which assumptions -- functional or structural -- make the extrapolation possible in terms of point identification.
-If researchers are willing to justify some functional forms -- for instance, linearity -- then a point-identified solution might exist.
+First, researchers should specify the different worlds they are studying: observational, 1-treatment, ..., and n-treatments as well as the causal structure they are willing to justify.
+Secondly, they consider potential reasonable functional assumptions for the scenario, for instance, additive separability, monotonicity, or linearity.
+Finally, they are able to derive point- or partial-identification results.